-Last week, Luxembourg’s regulator, the CSSF, adopted a bill that explicitly recognised the possibility of using distributed ledger technology for the dematerialisation of securities.
+Last week, Luxembourg’s Chamber of Deputies adopted a bill that explicitly recognised the possibility of using distributed ledger technology for the dematerialisation of securities.

 The regulation is moving quickly across Europe: Tokenized securities now fall under the same rules and regulations as traditional financial instruments in many other European countries including France, Germany, Italy, the Netherlands, Romania, Spain and the UK.

 What will this new bill in Luxembourg mean for tokenized securities?

 The Bill is a continuation of the law passed in 1 March 2019.
 Perhaps unsurprisingly, after it was introduced we saw a surge in demand from financial institutions in the region.
 Curiosity was sparked in Luxembourg and in wider European markets.
 Most importantly, it gave market actors the confidence they needed to start utilising the technology operationally.
 In the coming months, we expect the same to happen across the industry due to this recent regulatory development.

 How can market actors adopt the technology?

 For market actors to adopt the technology and benefit from the automation and transferability improvements, they need to do so in a compliant manner.
 Control and regulations still needs to be enforced.
 Therefore, proven and open-source security token standards like the T-REX protocol are essential as they allow assets to be represented on the blockchain compliantly.
 They enable agents appointed by the issuer to exercise control over assets and ensure the securities can only be held by eligible investors.

 What do we expect to happen in the year ahead?